EBPU/NF_ONT/README.md

 ### 2. Sample Sheet

-A sample sheet provided through the `--list` parameter.
+A sample sheet provided through the `params.list` parameter.

 The file must contain barcode-to-sample associations separated by semicolons (`;`):